vilanz/ee-web-archive/README.md

 ## Running the project

+- Install [`asdf`](https://asdf-vm.com/) to manage Elixir/Erlang versions.
-- Run `mix setup` to install and setup dependencies
+- Run `mix setup` to install and setup dependencies.
-- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.